-The PKA-IP-28 (EIP-28 formerly from Inside Secure) is a family of Public Key Accelerator IP cores designed for full scalability and an optimal “performance over gate count” deployment.
+The PKA-IP-28 is a family of Public Key Accelerator IP cores designed for full scalability and an optimal “performance over gate count” deployment.
 Proven in silicon, the PKA-IP-28 public key accelerator addresses the unique needs of semiconductor OEMs and provides a reliable and cost-effective solution that is easy to integrate into SoC designs.
 The PKA-IP-28 can be deployed in any semiconductor design that requires high performance/low power consumption key exchange or key generation.

 The PKA-IP-28 accelerates the following basic operations in hardware: